SunnyHaze/miSRGAN-pytorch/README.md

     --log_dir ./output_dir/ \
 2> train_error.log 1>train_logs.log
 ```

 You need to change the argument `data_path` to the path containing your generated `.pkl` file, and the argument `meta_data_path` to the `meta_data_train.json` file path.

 > Note that if you change the training datasets, you may have to re-balance the `update_d_period` parametes to make sure the discriminator and the generator still balanced well.
+Besides, it may need less `epoch` depends on your task.

 ## Evaluation
 ```